simonhlee97/sushispicelatte/content/blog/thirdpost.md

 ---
 title: This is my third post.
-description: This is a post on My Blog about win-win survival strategies.
+excerpt: This is a post on My Blog about win-win survival strategies.
 date: 2018-08-24
 draft: true
 tags:
   - second tag
   - posts with two tags
+  - pots with two tags
+  - posts wh two tags
+  - posts with tags
+  - posts witags
 ---
 Leverage agile frameworks to provide a robust synopsis for high level overviews.
 Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
 Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.